Prasheel24/beginner_tutorials/readme.md

 source ./devel/setup.bash
 roscore
 ```
-Ensure if roscore is running in the terminal.
+&nbsp;&nbsp;&nbsp;Ensure if roscore is running in the terminal.
 For any issues check [ROS Troubleshoot](http://wiki.ros.org/ROS/Troubleshooting)

 2. Open a new terminal to setup the Publisher Node:
 ```